Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Creatine’s popularity and widespread use have meant that researchers have spent a lot of time evaluating its safety and efficacy, specifically whether it leads to dehydration and muscle cramping.

 The latest studies on creatine and dehydration show no links between creatine supplementation and dehydration side effects such as cramping, heat illness, or injury.
-In fact, creatine may enhance performance in hot and/or humid conditions and delay the onset of dehydration.

 Older, speculative studies based on limited data suggested that because creatine draws water to itself through a process called osmosis, it would likely lead to muscle cramping, especially for someone sweating a lot or exercising in a hot environment.

-But these studies have been debunked.
+However, these studies have been debunked.
 Newer studies like this one on creatine use and dehydrated men and this one that discusses common misconceptions about creatine point out that there is no scientific evidence to support that recommendation.

 If It’s Not The Creatine, Why Am I Thirsty?